 Variations of ‘reasonableness’ appear in the definition of ‘personal information’ and throughout several of the IPPs.

 To be reasonable is to be fair, proper and moderate.
 The High Court of Australia considers what is reasonable to be a judgment of fact.
-What is reasonable will depend on each particular case 45 and may be influenced by current standards.
-46 A reasonableness test applies a reasoned and objective judgment to the circumstances.
+What is reasonable will depend on each particular case,48 and may be influenced by current standards.49 To think about what is reasonable, it can be helpful to try to step into the shoes of the person the information is about and think about what a reasonable person might expect in the circumstances.
+A reasonableness test applies a reasoned and objective judgment to the circumstances.
 It implies taking a balanced view.

 Reasonableness and human rights

 Decisions involving personal information affect individuals’ human rights as they expose individuals to a greater or lesser risk of their privacy being interfered with.
 As such, when assessing what is ‘reasonable’, organisations must view decisions through a human rights lens.
 This involves giving due consideration to any impacts on the right to privacy.
 When making decisions regarding personal information, organisations should balance any potential interference on individuals’ right to privacy against the broader purposes of the decision and other organisational objectives.

 This is reflected in Justice Bell’s comments in Jurecek v Director, Transport Safety Victoria VSC 285.
 In that case, the Supreme Court of Victoria made the following statement about what constitutes ‘reasonable steps’.